nagaraj8/vault-assessment/ReadMe.md

 **Solution:**

-Unzip the project and copy it into to the location and then import as maven spring boot project to your IDE.
+Clone the project and then import it as maven spring boot project to your IDE.

 Project is built on Java - SpringBoot with maven.
 Execute the command to build the project.